brannondorsey/exes/proposal_response.md

 - Think about me as an ex vs my ex as the ex.
 - Two parts.
 First is objective, second is subjective.
 - What is my responsibility here?
 Scientists are going to do this anyway.
+- Maybe I can voice myself throughout the way that I annotate the data?